Update: Trump Administration Reverses Feasibility Determination for Vehicle Greenhouse Gas Standards, Then Issues Rollback Proposal

-Administrator Scott Pruitt on April 2, 2018, signed a determination that the existing model year 2022-2025 greenhouse gas standards for cars, SUVs and light trucks should be revised on grounds that recent information suggests the standards "may be too stringent."
+Now departed EPA Administrator Scott Pruitt on April 2, 2018, signed a determination that the existing model year 2022-2025 greenhouse gas standards for cars, SUVs and light trucks should be revised on grounds that recent information suggests the standards "may be too stringent."
 The agency had reached the opposite conclusion in January 2017.
-Save EPA will update this page to further assist public commenters when EPA actually proposes to weaken the standards.
-For more information on the Pruitt decision to weaken the standards, see these hyperlinked stories in the New York Times and Washington Post.
+For more information on the Pruitt reversal of the agency's "mid-term evaluation" of the vehicle standards, see these hyperlinked stories in The New York Times and The Washington Post.

 Mid-term Evaluation of Greenhouse Gas Vehicle Standards